Background

 Operationally, we have issued tablets with our in-house developed applications for use in the community.
 Furthermore, command support technology and connectivity has been developed in our command support vehicles, and we have moved away from fixed phones in appliances and replaced them with smart mobile phones with corporate applications and accessible data.

 A working group is currently in place to explore how we can use Microsoft Teams for bespoke and smarter coordination and management of incidents from a command support perspective.
-We are moving towards the use of Microsoft Power Platform technology for the digitisation and automation of processes, which will see the debrief process being facilitated in a fraction of the time.
+We are moving towards the use of Microsoft Power Platform technology for the digitisation and automation of processes.

 All Flexible Duty System (FDS) officers now have SIM cards in their laptops which enables them to access the internet immediately, and we have developed an Incident Command handbook as a digital application which can be accessed on mobile phones.